 SafeLane has used surveying techniques and mine detection dogs to minimise the risks of explosive remnants of war in Albania.

-With the support of international humanitarian organisations, the Albanian Mines and Munitions Coordination Office has also made great strides towards clearing the unexploded ordnance which has been an unfortunate legacy of the conflict.
+With the support of international humanitarian and commercial explosive threat mitigation companies, including SafeLane Global, the Albanian Mines and Munitions Coordination Office has made great progress towards clearing its unexploded ordnance problem.

 For example, in October 2009 Albania was declared mine-free.

 SafeLane surveyed land and deployed mine detection dogs to support clearance operations and is proud to have helped minimise risk for local communities.